FailAcademy/learning/adp-vancouver/_lessons/week-02/02-web-servers-express.md

 - State in REST: The idea of "statelessness" and the difference between resource state and application state
 - The Richardson Maturity Model and where "hypermedia as an engine of application state" (HATEOAS) comes into play
 - Safety and idempotence of HTTP verbs used in REST APIs

 ---

-## Lab Activity

-Remaining lab time today we will spend setting up the codebase for our first project (Boomtown)!

-Obtain the source code for the starter project and begin by adding the appropriate configuration variables to get our app up and running: Start with `config/application.js` and complete all of the `@TODO` tasks.

-Once you've added the appropriate configs you should be able to start the project without errors.
-Check with your instructor if you need help getting started!

----